bclipp/databricks_spark_cert_study_guide/README.md

 * select , selectExpr and Limit

-* Working with Spark Types and casting
+* Working with reserved characters, Spark Types and casting

 * Regular Expressions